Trysten Hill: Dallas Cowboys

-Hill was selected by the Dallas Cowboys in the second round (58th overall) in the 2019 NFL Draft.
-He had an underwhelming season as a backup at the three-technique defensive tackle position.
+Hill was selected by the Dallas Cowboys in the second round (58th overall) in the 2019 NFL draft.
+He had an underwhelming season as a backup at the three-technique defensive tackle position behind Maliek Collins.
 He registered 4 tackles and 3 quarterback pressures in 121 snaps.
 He was declared inactive in 9 games and appeared in just 3 contests after Week 7.

-In 2020, he began the season as the starter at the three-technique defensive tackle position, after Gerald McCoy was lost for the season with a torn quadriceps injury.
-He generated controversy during the Week 3 game against the Seattle Seahawks due to a tackle on running back Chris Carson, during which Hill twisted Carson's knee after the play had ended, causing a sprain.
+In 2020, after Collins left in free agency, he began the season as the starter at the three-technique defensive tackle position, after Gerald McCoy was lost for the season with a torn quadriceps injury.
+He was involved in a controversy during the Week 3 game against the Seattle Seahawks due to a tackle on running back Chris Carson, where Hill twisted Carson's knee after the play had ended, causing a sprain.
 Later in the same drive, Hill delivered a late, helmet-to-helmet hit on quarterback Russell Wilson, who was uninjured on the play.
 The league fined Hill $6,522 for each hit respectively, totaling $13,044.
 In Week 5 against the New York Giants, he tore his right ACL after pushing quarterback Daniel Jones and trying to hold him up to avoid a possible roughing the passer penalty.
 On October 19, he was placed on the injured reserve list.
-He started the first 5 games, while posting 14 tackles (one for loss) and 4 quarterback pressures.
+He started the first 5 games, while posting 14 tackles (one for loss) and 5 quarterback pressures.

 On August 31, 2021, Hill was placed on the reserve/physically unable to perform list to start the season.
 He was activated on November 13.
-He was suspended one game after punching Raiders guard John Simpson in a postgame altercation after the Cowboys Week 12 loss to Las Vegas.
+He had a season-high 5 tackles with 2 quarterback pressures on Thanksgiving Day against the Las Vegas Raiders.
+He was suspended one game after punching Raiders guard John Simpson in a postgame altercation after the Cowboys 33–36 loss to Las Vegas.
+He was placed on the Reserve/COVID list for the games against the New York Giants (12/19) and Washington Commanders (12/26).
+His recovery from his previous injury and being passed on the depth chart by rookie Osa Odighizuwa, limited him to appear in only 6 games, registering 10 tackles, a half sack and 6 quarterback pressures.

-On November 1, 2022, Hill was waived by the Cowboys.
+In 2022, he played in the first 7 games of the season as a backup defensive tackle behind Odighizuwa.
+He was declared inactive for the eighth game against the Chicago Bears.
+On November 1, 2022, Hill was waived by the Cowboys, to make room for the return from injury of Tarell Basham.
+He appeared in 7 games, tallying 6 tackles and 4 quarterback pressures.

 Arizona Cardinals

-Hill was claimed off waivers by the Arizona Cardinals on November 2, 2022.
+On November 2, 2022, Hill was claimed off waivers by the Arizona Cardinals, to replace an injured Rashard Lawrence.
 He was placed on injured reserve on December 28, 2022.
+He appeared in 6 games as a backup defensive tackle, collecting 6 tackles and one sack.